juanpablo91/OSAI/README.md

 | ------------------ | -------------------------------------------------- |
 | **Communication:** | communication among assistants used a protocol     |
 | **protocols**      | Development software using the assistants with API |

+# Introduction

+Three main pillars of ASIS:

+- Unique

+each assistant is highly customizable, from its bases such as name, voice, memory, model, tools, this must be maintained over time, the more information an assistant receives the more special it is and the user only needs one to be more and more accurate to their needs.

+- Connection

+each assistant must be able to connect to other assistants, as well as to all software and hardware through agents with protocols and libraries, for a secure and scalable network.

+- Autonomous

+each assistant must have algorithms, tools and agents to be autonomous and improve over time, always improving for the benefit of the user.

+---

+## Distros

+Another fundamental part of asis, are the distros that work much like linux, where the distros are third party software, where the focus is on providing a GUI and tools to manage, host and secure the information related to each attendee.

 # Get started